fairlearn/fairlearn/docs/user_guide/mitigation.rst

 It is also possible to threshold the predicted output of a regressor.
 This can be useful if it is desired to transform the continuous output of a regressor into a binary prediction.
-To illustrate how this could work, consider a simple LinearRegression example on the boston housing dataset, where the sensitive feature is the LSTAT variable categorized into four groups.
+To illustrate how this could work, consider a simple LinearRegression example on the :ref:`boston housing dataset<boston_dataset>`, where the sensitive feature is the LSTAT variable categorized into four groups.

 .. doctest:: mitigation
     :options:  +NORMALIZE_WHITESPACE